K-Culture: A New Way to Experience It Through Crowdfunding

 With this paper toy kit, you can enjoy a tiger without the hassle of cutting and gluing.

-An easy and simple assembly method where you just tear off the paper and snap it into place—no cutting required (Source: Wadiz crowdfunding page)
+An easy and simple assembly method where you just tear off the paper and slot it in—no cutting required (Source: Wadiz funding details page)

 🃏 Discover Korean cultural heritage with every turn of the page